Death Trap Rogue Endgame Build Guide

 - Kite enemies when they become Unstoppable.

-Rogues don't have many sources of Unstoppable but a good way to break out of crowd controls or trigger Tibault's Will is with Shadow Step.
+Rogues don't have many sources of Unstoppable but a good way to break out of crowd controls is with Shadow Step.
+Using Jah can also help.

 In the early game you may occasionally starve on resources before you get the full combo online.
 Investing more into Resource Cost Reduction (esp. on Crossbow) helps with this.
-Alternatively, you can replace a support skill like Smoke Grenade with Puncture until later and roll more Energy per Second on your gear.
+Using Death Trap will also recover Energy through Aftermath.

 Generally hardcore and softcore share the same builds.
 Outside of being more prudent in your gameplay, you can also tweak the setup slightly to raise your survivability: